ibm-cloud-docs/CDN/https-faq.md

 {: #is-there-any-additional-cost-associated-with-using-a-dv-san-certificate-for-my-cdn}
 {:faq}

-No. DV SAN certificate configurations are provided to you at no additional charge that is compared with HTTP or HTTPS with Wildcard Certificate.
+No. DV SAN certificate configurations are provided to you at no additional charge that is compared with HTTP or HTTPS with a Wildcard certificate.

 ## Can my CDN created using HTTPS with Wildcard be updated to use a DV SAN certificate?
 {: #can-my-cdn-created-using-https-with-wildcard-be-updated-to-use-a-dv-san-certificate}